-The Company has also agreed that Newmont will receive a contingent payment in the aggregate amount of \$3,200 thousand if a positive decision is made to develop a mine on the Project.
+As part of the Newmont Acquisition, Newmont will receive a contingent payment in the aggregate amount of \$3,200 thousand if a positive decision is made to develop a mine on the Project.
 The Company, in its sole discretion (subject to regulatory approvals), may satisfy the contingent payment due to Newmont through a cash payment or the issuance of common shares.
 An estimate of the discounted present value of this contingent consideration was performed by management, using a risk-free discount rate that reflects current market assessments of the time value of money and probability weighted cash flows.
 This was determined to be \$730 thousand.